 Reading a book before dozing off has been an asleep ritual for ages now.
-But does it help you sleep or is it just an addiction like any other?
+But does it help you sleep, or is it just an addiction like any other?

-- Eases your troubles
+1. Eases your Troubles

 A study by the University of Sussex, published in The Telegraph, shows that reading lowers stress levels by 68 percent, a number higher than what is achieved through drinking tea or listening to music.

-- A workout for your brain
+2. A Workout for your Brain

-- Bedtime stories for greater imagination
+3. Bedtime Stories for adults for greater imagination

-Reading books before bed works as a stimulus to your own creativity.
+Reading books before bed works as a stimulus to your creativity.
 It broadens your mind by presenting a variety of perspectives to look at and absorb.

 The ability to understand someone else, or something else even, and sharing their feelings with them, reading gives you this superpower called empathy.

-- Heals the body and the mind
+6. Heals the Body and the Mind

 In a world where every third person is battling an illness of some kind, either associated with the body or the mind (or worse, both!), reading comes as a healer.

-- Makes us an optimist
+7. It Makes us an Optimist

 The best way to start seeing the glass half full, or maybe even overflowing with hope and love, is to become a book lover.